MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWaterDataModel/WaterQualityCharacteristicType.md

 ms.author: lsuresh
 ---

-# Water quality characteristic type in Cloud for Sustainability water data model (WaterQualityCharacteristicType)
+# Water quality characteristic type in Microsoft for Sustainability water data model (WaterQualityCharacteristicType)

 Stores all the different classifications for the water quality characteristics.